Bullet Sizes, Types, & Calibers

 Modern small arms ammunition can be confusing due to the myriad of common types, calibers, and sizes involved, but with a little research, navigating the “bullet aisle” at your local gun store is a snap.
 We’re here to hold class on the essentials.
+This article is part of our series on Gun Basics.

-If you’re in the market for ammo checkout our guide to the best places to buy ammo online.
+If you’re in the market for ammo check out our guide to the best places to buy ammo online.

-The history of bullets
+The History of Bullets

 Ready-to-fire cartridge-based ammunition has been around for just over 200 years, with Swiss gunsmith Jean Samuel Pauly usually being credited with making the first integrated “needle-fired” round in 1808.
 Fast forward to 1846, and Parisian gunsmith Benjamin Houllier had begun to patent more successful rimfire and centerfire cartridges.